northrubber/northrubber/README.md

 # North Rubber Website

-This project is a React-based website for Zenith Industrial Rubber Products, showcasing their products and services.
+This project is a React-based website for  North Rubber showcasing their products and services.

 ## Available Scripts